joshrp/moonlight-docs/Setup-Guide.md

 3. If Moonlight already found your gaming PC automatically while on the same network, it should connect to your PC over IPv6 without any additional steps.
 If you haven't already paired to your gaming PC while on the same network, click Add PC and type the IPv6 address of your host gaming PC.

-All officially supported Moonlight clients (iOS, PC, Android) support streaming from servers over IPv6.
+All officially supported Moonlight clients (iOS/tvOS, PC, Android) support streaming from servers over IPv6.
 Unofficial clients (Embedded, Vita) may not.

 ## Firewall setup